bsdimp/freebsd-git-docs/faq.md

-**Q:** I was working on feature on the `wilma` branch, but accidentally committed a change relevant to the `fred` branch to that branch.
+**Q:** I was working on feature on the `wilma` branch, but accidentally committed a change relevant to the `fred` branch in 'wilma'.
 What do I do?

 **A:** The answer is similar to the previous one, but with cherry picking.
 This assumes there's only one commit on wilma,